rdenson/userio/README.md

 General Purpose I/O For Go CLI projects (in color!).

 ## Summary
-This submodule is meant to be a wrapper for printing messages and ingesting user input.
-The goal here is portability into any basic cli program and for providing some sort of standardization.
-Colorized for your pattern recognition pleasure, it's a reliable boiler plate Go import.
+This submodule is meant to be a wrapper for formatting screen output and ingesting user input.
+The goal here is easy portability into a Go CLI program and for providing some semblance of readability against a dark background.
-_"designed for black backgrounds"_

 ### Design Philosophy
 Simplistic colors, forming brief predictable output.
 If you need something trendy or eye-catching look elsewhere.
-This package is for applying simple colors to CLI programs.
+This package is for applying simple formatting to CLI programs.

 ### Technical
-Basic components here:
+basic components:
 * display - output something
 * prompt - take in user input
+* choice - menu style selection (_in testing_)

-_colors and emojis employed here are expressed in ANSI escape sequences_
+colors and emojis employed here are expressed in ANSI escape sequences